1) His Perspective – My Perspective of Life

 g) Prayer is continual, anytime, but should also include, as possible, regular daily special times set apart.
 It pleases God when I seek His direction for appropriate times and places.

-Psalms 55:17 I complain and groan morning, noon, and night, and He hears my voice.
+Psalm 55:17 I complain and groan morning, noon, and night, and He hears my voice.

-Psalms 119:62 I rise at midnight to thank You for Your righteous judgments.
+Psalm 119:62 I rise at midnight to thank You for Your righteous judgments.

-Psalms 119:164 I praise You seven times a day for Your righteous judgments.
+Psalm 119:164 I praise You seven times a day for Your righteous judgments.